A topic from the subject of Safety Protocols in Chemistry.

 Discussion:

-• Always use tongs to hold hot objects.
+• Always use tongs or appropriate tools to handle hot objects.

 Significance: